The most successful church Facebook ads stand out to users and help you grow your church. But, what do they do differently?

 6. Keep Your Message Concise

 Just as important as keeping your ad’s message clear, the most successful church Facebook ads keep messages concise.
-The more text you throw at a user, the more likely they are to just keeping scrolling.
+The more text you throw at a user, the more likely they are to just keep scrolling.
 Above your image, you have room for a concise message that grabs users’ attention.

-There are three elements to focus on – the attention grabbing statement, the quick description and a call to action.
+There are three elements to focus on – the attention-grabbing statement, the quick description and a call to action.

 The next sentence gives a little more detail.
 Remember, keep this short.
 The shorter the message, the better, but a little extra description helps.
 You only have 125 characters for the text portion of your ad.

 As a side note, if you want to check the latest Facebook ad sizes, Sprout Social’s guide is invaluable.